fhenriqueaf/fhenriqueaf/README.md

 - 👋 Hi, I’m @fhenriqueaf
-- 👀 I’m interested in i don't now yet
+- 👀 I’m interested in
 - 🌱 I’m currently learning through The Odin Project
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...